Call History and Reverse Call History Lookup

 The Call History Text File can be created by any text editor – Notepad is fine.
 The file is comma- or semicolon-delimited, which means that the items of data are in specific locations.
 The default structure, also reflected in the database table, is:

-Call, Name, Loc1, Loc2, Sect, State, CK, BirthDate, Exch1, Misc, UserText, LastUpdateNote.
+Call, Name, Loc1, Loc2, Sect, State, CK, BirthDate, Exch1, Misc, Power, CqZone, ITUZone, UserText, LastUpdateNote.
 This order is fixed, and if you use the default order, then you must include a comma in each record in the input text file for each field, even if the field is empty.
 Here’s an example:

 N9RV,,,,06,,-1,1900-01-01,,,,Log update edit fields